Cyb3rNet/CimpfoBot/README.markdown

 >> MIT License
 >>
 >> Uses 37signals's Campfire API
+>>
+>> Developed in PHP 5

 I spent some time playing with the Campfire API but mainly I was looking to implement a messenger bot for Campfire.
 Currently, Cimpfo 0.1, has two parts:

-* The Messenger Service
+* The Cimpfo Messenger Service
-** Submits messages to Campfire
+	* Submits messages to Campfire
 * The Twitter Requester
-** Requests user updates from Twitter
+	* Requests user updates from Twitter

 I still have to tweak it so Twitter messages won't reappear once submitted.
 My goal is to add more publishers to the messenger service so I can have access to information where it might be blocked by firewall for example.

+## Usage

+I run it on a web server with a cron job running it 4 times per hour.
+The main file is **cimpfo.php**.

+## Configuration

+Currently there's 2 configuration files, one for the Campfire API service and one for the Twitter API service.

+* **campfire.confs.inc.php**
+* **twitter.confs.inc.php**

 Fork it and give some feedback.